OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 2. Open the App Launcher on the left end of the toolbar and select **Excel**, **Word**, or **PowerPoint**, and then create a new document.

-3. Steps 3 - 6 are the same as in the preceding section **Sideload an Office Add-in in Office on the web manually**.
+3. Steps 3 - 6 are the same as in the preceding section **Sideload an Office Add-in in Office on the web**.

 ## Sideload an add-in when using Visual Studio